Near Kemmerer in Lincoln County, Wyoming — The American West (Mountains)

 Other nearby markers.
 At least 4 other markers are within 5 miles of this marker, measured as the crow flies.
 Oregon Trail Memorial (approx. 4.9 miles away); Wyoming Centennial (approx. 5 miles away); Kemmerer Founders Monument (approx. 5 miles away); Home of James C. Penney (approx. 5 miles away).

-Categories. • Animals • Environment • Paleontology • Science & Medicine •
+Topics.
+This marker is included in these topic lists: Animals • Environment • Paleontology • Science & Medicine